The Woodland Lights of Washington Township is one of the longest-running and most popular annual lights festivals in the Dayton area.

 🌲 The Wooded Trail

-The half-mile wooded path is perhaps the signature feature of Woodland Lights, featuring lighted holiday-themed figures and vignettes such as reindeer, elves, and snowflakes, but also regular objects such as airplanes and helicopters.
+The half-mile wooded path is perhaps the signature feature of Woodland Lights, featuring lighted holiday-themed figures such as reindeer, elves, and snowflakes, but also everyday objects such as airplanes and helicopters.

 🎠 Amusement Rides

 The various carnival rides at Woodland Lights include a spinning strawberry, a small roller coaster called the Himalaya, and a 26-foot-tall slide that kids slide down in sacks.

 “We will have all the traditional favorites such as Santa in his historic log cabin, carriage rides, concessions and live reindeer, plus a couple new amusement rides for kids (and adults!) to experience,” Trangenstein said.

 There’ll be white-tailed deer with antlers, and a local animal trainer is bringing in silver foxes.